xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 ![1](/assets/img/posts/Access-Token-Part0x01/1.png)

-So, first mission we need to do is to open handle of the target process and that could done through [OpenProcess](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-openprocess)
+So, first mission we need to do is to open handle of the target process and that could be done through [OpenProcess](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-openprocess)

 ```CPP